 You may have read that hagwons will give you a bonus of one month's salary when you go home.
 Note, this is not a yearly bonus, it's a severance bonus.
 It doesn't kick in until you've worked in the same job for a full year, and it doesn't pay off until you leave the job for good.
 After the first year, though, your bonus keeps building month by month.
 So if you leave after 18 months, your bonus amounts to a month and a half's worth of salary.

 First, if you don't work a full year, no bonus, period.
-Watch out for a contract termination that's a day or a week short of a full year.
+Watch out for a sneaky contract termination that's a day or a week short of a full year.

 Finally, even if you teach an actual 40 hours per week, you can still miss out if your hagwon is very small.
 The law doesn't require businesses with fewer than six employees (including Koreans) to pay the bonus.